EliCash82/mutantmoneyball/README.md

 head(xteam1)
 ```

-Recipe 2: Plot X-Men team members on a graph in which the X axis represents the total number of 1980s issues each member appears in and the Y axis represents the total value of 1980s issues each member appears in.
+**Recipe 2**: Plot X-Men team members on a graph in which the X axis represents the total number of 1980s issues each member appears in and the Y axis represents the total value of 1980s issues each member appears in.
 Do this with value data pulled from Heritage auctions.

 ```
 > library(dplyr)